 -YDC/PAL mentorship leader KariAnn Johnson.

-To schedule a class, workshop, performance or to meet with Samuel, email firstname.lastname@example.org of email@example.com.
+To schedule a class, workshop, performance in your space, school or to meet with Samuel, email email@example.com or firstname.lastname@example.org.
+Click here for a one sheet about workshops and performances.
+Feel free to contact us with questions!

 Workshops take place at the Foundry Hall office in the Warren Senior Center at 540 Williams Street.
 We encourage you to either purchase a “ticket” for the workshop through our website or to contact us* to reserve a spot.
 Some workshops will require a minimum of participants to be held.
 Some of our workshops sell out!